 What Is VTI?

-The Vanguard Total Stock Market ETF (VTI) is, as the name suggests, a “total stock market” fund.
+The Vanguard Total Stock Market ETF (VTI) is the ETF share class of Vanguard Total Stock Market Fund (VTSAX).
+It was launched on May 24, 2001, and as the name suggests, it’s a “total stock market” fund.
 In short, it aims to own most or all of the stocks in a country’s stock market—in this case, America’s.
-To do this, it tracks the performance of the CRSP US Total Market Index, which represents roughly 100% of the investable U.S. stock market.
-As I write this, that’s nearly 3,900 stocks!
+To do this, it tracks the performance of the CRSP US Total Market Index, which represents “approximately 100% of the investable U.S. stock market.”

 It’s also a “domestic large blend” fund, which means several things: